-The child minder has a very thorough understanding of her role and responsibilities to keep children safe and healthy.
+The child minder has a very thorough understanding of his role and responsibilities to keep children safe and healthy.
 There are purposeful and effective policies in place.
-She seamlessly works alongside another child minder at the setting, promoting extremely effective care to children.
+He seamlessly works alongside another child minder at the setting, promoting extremely effective care to children.
 However, records are not clear in showing who is caring for which children at specific times of the day.
 For example, when undertaking school runs.
 The child minder has current safeguarding training and has robust procedures in place to safeguard children.
 Children's health is successfully promoted.
-She holds current first aid and food hygiene certificates.
+He holds current first aid and food hygiene certificates.
 There are very good systems in place to record accidents, incidents, and administration of medication.
 Effective and robust hygiene practices are complete.
 Handwashing and sanitising are carried out regularly, and children have individual name hook and towels to dry their hands.
 Nappy changing procedures are appropriately followed.
 Meals and snacks are provided by the child minder and promote a healthy varied diet, alongside options of water or milk to drink.
 The child minder is fully aware of children's dietary, health, and individual needs, with effective systems in place to support them.

 The child minder is very kind and nurturing towards the children.
-She manages their behaviours exceptionally well using gentle tones, distraction, and praise.
-We heard lots of positive language including "that is really kind, thank you", and "good girl/boy".
+He manages their behaviours exceptionally well using gentle tones, distraction, and praise.
+We heard lots of positive language including "good girl/boy" and "dude, you nailed it" with a fist pump.
 There are strong, natural bonds with children.
-We saw her cuddling and giving the children affection.
-She sits with children and engages with them during their play, for example during songs sessions and role play.
-The child minder interacts with children when coming in from school, welcoming them with a cuddle, asking if they have had a good day and recognising when they have a sticker.
-Children proudly explain the reason for their sticker was for 'good listening'.
+We saw him cuddling and tickling children, making them laugh and giggle.
+He sits with children and engages with them.
+For example, during singing sessions and when eating breakfast.
+The child minder interacts eagerly and passionately promotes children's self-esteem, giving them responsibility, such as holding the van keys when leaving to go on a school collection.
+Children proudly smile and accept the responsibility of 'driving the van'.

 The child minder promotes children's play, learning and development well.
 However, formal development records and planning are not maintained consistently and do not always reflect the 'Curriculum for Wales' and next steps in learning and development for children.
 The child minder keeps parents up to date with children's development using photographs, videos, and 'wow moments' via an app.
 Children's individual needs are met, and the child minder has sound understanding of how to support them.
-She is aware of children's routines and promotes 'child led' play.
+He is aware of children's routines and promotes 'child led' play.
 Engaging and supporting children during their chosen activities.
-For example, children create a train track, and are encouraged to look at the shapes of the track to find a way to connect the tracks independently.
-When unable to attach a bridge, support was provided with an explanation as to how it needs to be included into the track.
+For example, when children come to share a book with him, they look at different animals, counting the number of parrots they can find.
+He develops and extends their understanding of other jungle animals.
 The child minder engages positively with children during activities and free play, naturally promoting their play and learning.
 The child minder did not speak any Welsh during our visit, but confirms incidental Welsh is encouraged at the setting.